VitXer/create-track-map-png-maker/README.md

 # create-track-map-png-maker
-it requires arial.tff to be present in the folder and pillow library
+it requires arial.tff to be present in the folder and pillow library to be installed